 The Aldrich conference offers graduate students the opportunity to gain valuable presentation experience in a supportive and interactive environment at Memorial.
 It is open to any graduate student that wishes to present course work, a work in-progress or a completed research paper/poster they feel is valuable and interesting.
 In addition to student presentations, the three-day conference will provide networking opportunities, workshops and social events to discuss academic-related topics with other students and faculty from Memorial.

 Please submit a 250 word abstract on a project, paper or creative piece that you are working on or have completed during your academic work at Memorial.
 Abstracts can be submitted in the conference by using the below form.
-The final date for submission will be Friday, February 10th, 2017.
+The final date for submission will be Friday, February 10th, 2018.
 Students will be placed into presentation streams for 15 minute oral presentations or poster presentations by the selection committee.
-The Aldrich Conference will be held during the weekend of March 17th to 19th, 2017.
+The Aldrich Conference will be held during March 22nd to 23rd, 2018.
 We look forward to hearing from you!